holderbp/nlme_mcmc/README.md

    [Ctrl-d]
    ```

-9. Plot the posterior density over the data by importing the model-hypothesis module into `mixed-effects_plot-data.py` and running:
+9. Plot the posterior density over the data by importing the model-hypothesis module within `mixed-effects_plot-data.py` and then running it:

    ```
    > conda activate stats           # if not already done